sourav0098/WisePals/README.md

 ## Task Division

+### Juan Gutierrez

+I worked on the Find Tutors page in which a user can filter for tutors based on different parameters such as the subject and the price.
+I developed the front end and back end functionality.

+The second page I worked on was the login, register and session features.
+I developed the front end and back end functionality.
+The authentication is implemented using JWT and the session is available in the client application using the redux store.

 ### Rodigo

 I worked on the UserProfile page in which a login user can see his information and update the name, last name or phone.
 If the user is a tutor, he can also update the tutori information like skills, languages, description, and profile picture.
 I developed the front end and backend of this page.